arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 **Is this module right for me?** @long_description

-**Estimated time to completion:** 1 hour
+**Estimated time to completion:** @estimated_time

 **Pre-requisites**

 No prior experience of using R, RStudio, or R Markdown is required for this course.

-This course is designed for brand new beginners with zero, or minimal, experience working with R.
+This course is designed for brand new beginners with zero or minimal experience working with R.

 **Learning Objectives**